Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-Finally suppose $(s_i, p_j)$ was deleted (at line 34) because some other project $p_{j'}$ offered by $l_k$ was previously full and ended up undersubscribed at line 28.
-Then $l_k$ must have identified her most preferred student, say $s_r$, rejected from $p_{j'}$ such that $s_i$ is at the tail of $\mathcal{L}_k$ and $s_i$ is no better than $s_r$ in $\mathcal{L}_k$.
-Moreover, every project offered by $l_k$ that $s_i$ finds acceptable would have been deleted from $s_i$'s preference list at the for loop iteration in line 34.
-If $p_j$ ends up full in $M$, then $(s_i,p_j)$ does not block $M$.
-Suppose $p_j$ ends up undersubscribed in $M$.
-If $l_k$ is full in $M$, then $(s_i, p_j)$ does not block $M$, since $s_i \notin M(l_k)$ and $l_k$ prefers the worst student in $M(l_k)$ to $s_i$.
-Suppose $l_k$ is undersubscribed in $M$, again by Lemma \ref{project-oversubscribed-lemma}, $I$ admits no super-stable matching. \end{proof} Lemma \ref{pair-deletion} shows that there is an optimality property for each assigned student in any super-stable matching found by the algorithm, whilst Lemma \ref{indeed-super-stable} establishes the correctness of \texttt{Algorithm { SPA-ST-}super}.
-The next lemma shows that \texttt{Algorithm { SPA-ST-}super} may be implemented to run in linear time. \begin{restatable}[]{lemma}{lineartimelemma} \texttt{Algorithm { SPA-ST-}super} may be implemented to run in $O(L)$ time and $O(n_1n_2)$ space, where $n_1$, $n_2$, and $L$ are the number of students, number of projects, and the total length of the preference lists, respectively, in $I$. \end{restatable} \begin{proof} The algorithm's time complexity depends on how efficiently we can execute the operation of a student applying to a project and the operation of deleting a (student, project) pair, each of which occur once for any (student, project) pair.
-It turns out that both operations can be implemented to run in constant time, giving \texttt{Algorithm { SPA-ST-}super} an overall complexity of $\Theta(L)$, where $L$ is the total length of all the preference lists.
+The next lemma shows that Algorithm {\sf SPA-ST-super} may be implemented to run in linear time. \begin{restatable}[]{lemma}{lineartimelemma} Algorithm {\sf SPA-ST-super} may be implemented to run in $O(L)$ time and $O(n_1n_2)$ space, where $n_1$, $n_2$, and $L$ are the number of students, number of projects, and the total length of the preference lists, respectively, in $I$. \end{restatable} \begin{proof} The algorithm's time complexity depends on how efficiently we can execute the operation of a student applying to a project and the operation of deleting a (student, project) pair, each of which occur once for any (student, project) pair.
+It turns out that both operations can be implemented to run in constant time, giving Algorithm {\sf SPA-ST-super} an overall complexity of $\Theta(L)$, where $L$ is the total length of all the preference lists.
 In what follows, we describe the non-trivial aspects of such an implementation.
-We remark that the data structures discussed here are inspired by, and extend, those detailed in \cite[Section 3.3]{AIM07} for Algorithm { SPA}-student.
+We remark that the data structures discussed here are inspired by, and extend, those detailed in \cite[Section 3.3]{AIM07} for Algorithm {\sf SPA}-student.